Metric geometry of locally compact groups: Lattices in LC-groups

-Concerning \ref{1DEprop2deflattice}, there are connected Lie groups that are nilpotent (and therefore unimodular) and without lattices; see Example \ref{firstexampleslattices}(3) below.

-Concerning \ref{2DEprop2deflattice}, there is in the Appendix of \cite{GaGo--66} an example of a four-dimensional solvable connected Lie group of type $H = \R^3 \rtimes \R$ that has the following three properties: $H$ is unimodular, the group of inner automorphisms of $H$ is closed in $\operatorname{Aut}(H)$, and $H$ does not have any lattice. \end{rem}
+Indeed, there is in the Appendix of \cite{GaGo--66} an example of a four-dimensional solvable connected Lie group of type $H = \R^3 \rtimes \R$ that has the following three properties: $H$ is unimodular, the group of inner automorphisms of $H$ is closed in $\operatorname{Aut}(H)$, and $H$ does not have any lattice. \end{rem}

 \begin{exe} (1) Here are some examples among the easiest to check: $\Z^n$ is a uniform lattice in $\R^n$ for every $n \ge 1$; in particular, the additive group of the Gaussian integers $\Z[i]$ is a uniform lattice in $\C$.
-The infinite cyclic group $2^{\Z}$ a uniform lattice in $\C^\times$. {$w^{\Z}$, infinite cyclic group generated by $w$}
+The infinite cyclic group $2^{\Z}$ is a uniform lattice in $\C^\times$. {$w$@$w^{\Z}$, infinite cyclic group generated by $w$}

 Let $p$ be a prime.
-The additive group $\Q_p$ has no lattice; indeed\footnote{The meaning of ``lattice'' here should not be confused with different notions, used in different contexts.
-For example, in a finite-dimensional vector space $V$ over $\Q_p$, the $\Z_p$-span of a basis of $V$ is also called a lattice.} $\Q_p$ has no discrete subgroup other than $\{0\}$.
+The additive group $\Q_p$ has no lattice\footnote{The meaning of ``lattice'' here should not be confused with different notions, used in different contexts.
+For example, in a finite-dimensional vector space $V$ over $\Q_p$, the $\Z_p$-span of a basis of $V$ is also called a lattice.}; indeed, being locally elliptic and torsion-free, $\Q_p$ has no discrete subgroup other than $\{0\}$.
 The multiplicative group $\Q_p^\times$ has cocompact lattices, for example $p^{\Z}$.
 Let $q$ be a prime power.
 The ring of polynomials $\mathbf F_q [t^{-1} ]$ is a lattice in the local field $\mathbf F_q \lp t \rp)$ of Laurent series with coefficients in $\mathbf F_q$. .2cm

 (2) A compactly generated LCA-group $A$ has a cocompact lattice that is a finitely generated free abelian group.
 More precisely, if $A = \R^\ell \times \Z^m \times K$ as in Example \ref{LCA}\ref{2DELCA}, then $\Z^{\ell + m}$ is a cocompact lattice in $A$.